 Elbow arthritis can severely limit your mobility and quality of life, but our team at Upper Extremity Specialists, of Ortho 1 Medical Group, is committed to helping you live with less pain.

-Kristopher Downing, MD, specializes in nonoperative orthopedics and regenerative orthopedics for elbow arthritis.
+Kristopher Downing, MD, & James Andry, MD specialize in nonoperative orthopedics and regenerative orthopedics for elbow arthritis.
 So if you’ve noticed elbow pain getting worse, you’ve come to the right place.

 The most common joint disorder in the United States is arthritis.
 And the most common form of arthritis is osteoarthritis, with about 33 million people living with this wear-and-tear disease.